 Step 3.
 Register for and pass a state mandated content knowledge exam either through the national Praxis II (www.ets.org/praxis) or Colorado state PLACE (www.place.nesinc.com) testing administration sites.
 Contact department advisor for appropriate test for licensure area.

 - List University of Colorado Denver and Colorado Department of Education as the recipients of test scores.

 - When you receive your passing scores, keep a copy for your records.

-Save the PDF to your hard drive or file the hard copy in a safe place.
+Save the PDF to your hard drive or file the hard copy for reference.
 Testing agencies charge up to $50.00 to resend score reports.